rokossovskytech/moon-app-docs/privacy-policy.md

 ### 🤖 Moon AI Assistant
 Moon App includes an AI-powered sleep assistant called **Moon AI**.

+**Your Consent:** Before using Moon AI for the first time, you will be asked to consent to data sharing.
+By accepting, you agree that your questions and sleep metrics may be processed by our AI service.

 When you use Moon AI:
 - Your questions and relevant sleep metrics (such as duration and quality percentages) are sent to our secure server.
 - Our server forwards these to **OpenAI** for processing. **No personal identifiers are included.**
 - OpenAI processes requests according to its [API Data Usage Policies](https://openai.com/policies/api-data-usage-policies) and **does not use API data to train its models**.
 - We do not permanently store your conversations on our servers.

+You can decline to use Moon AI at any time.
+Declining does not affect your use of other Moon App features.

 ---